I just ran across another article in a health magazine touting the benefits of tart cherry supplements or juice.

 - The researchers were able to measure and control the amount of anthocyanins in the tart cherry juice.
 If you buy concentrate, juice or supplements, the label does not give this information.
 There have not been enough studies done to recommend a safe or effective dose.
 Also, supplements are not regulated by the Food & Drug Administration (FDA), so are notorious for containing less (or more) of the active ingredient.
 Or being contaminated with something else.
 In the land of supplements, it’s “buyer beware.”

 - Like cranberry juice, tart cherry juice is unpalatable on its own.
 Some people may use a small amount of concentrate in a smoothie.
 Others prefer a glass of tart cherry juice, which has a lot of sugar added to make it drinkable.
 If you’re trying to lose weight or cut back on sugar, tart cherry juice won’t be helpful.
-The supplements don’t contain sugar, but most studies have been done with juice or concentrate; whether supplements work the same as juice is unknown.
+The supplements don’t contain sugar, but most studies used juice or concentrate; whether supplements work the same as juice is unknown.
 Lastly, the most common side effect of tart cherry juice is diarrhea.

 Yes, some people swear tart cherry supplements help them with a variety of complaints.
 Other than the high sugar content of the juice (and the cost), there isn’t a big downside to trying them.